Dr Anthony (Tony) Williams (Chair)

 He is a Councillor on the RACS Council and is the Head of the Surgical Research Society of ANZ.
 He is the President of the International Surgical Society.

-After completing training in anaesthesia (2008) and general medicine (2009), Dick saw the developing specialty of perioperative medicine (PoM) as a way to use his skills and improve patient safety.
+After completing training in anaesthesia (2008) and general medicine (2009), Dr Ongley saw the developing specialty of perioperative medicine (PoM) as a way to use his skills and improve patient safety.
 He is the previous chair of the PoM Special Interest Group and founder of the Australasian PoM meeting.
-He works as a specialist anaesthetist at Canterbury Health (with the portfolios of the Pre-Admission Clinic and Perioperative Medicine Lead) and in private practice.
-He joined the POMRC committee in 2017 to represent anaesthesia and the South Island.
-He has worked as a consultant in both Australia and New Zealand in public and private practice.
+He works as a specialist anaesthetist at Canterbury Health Health (where he is the lead for the Anaesthesia Assessment Clinic and Perioperative Medicine) and in private practice.
+He joined the POMRC committee in 2017 to represent Anaesthesia and the South Island/Waipounamu.
+He has also worked as a consultant in Australia in both public and private practice.

 Dr Maxine Ronald – Ngāti Wai, Ngāti Hine